Event-Triggered Distributed Estimation With Decaying Communication Rate: Introduction

 In contrast, an event-triggered scheme is suitable to the distributed architecture under constrained communication resource, since it can efficiently determine when a sensor should share data to other sensors without the prior knowledge of parameter structure.
 In such a way, event-triggered sensor communications are usually asynchronous and aperiodic, thus different from traditional time-triggered communications.
 A number of centralized estimators with event-triggered measurement schedulers are proposed in the literature, such as \cite{sinopoli2004kalman,wu2012event} for state estimation of dynamical systems, and \cite{you2013asymptotically,han2015optimal,diao2018event} for static parameter estimation.
 Regarding the event-triggered parameter estimation, the authors in \cite{you2013asymptotically} propose a measurement scheduler such that the asymptotic estimation performance is optimized.
 A stochastic measurement scheduler is studied in \cite{han2015optimal} to compensate for the loss of the Gaussianity of the system, which ensures the maximum-likelihood parameter estimator.
 An event-triggered scheduler for finite impulse response systems with binary measurements is proposed in \cite{diao2018event} where communication rate is analyzed.
 The above centralized event-triggered measurement schedulers are usually not suitable to the distributed architecture, because scheduling local measurements between neighboring sensors is insufficient to design a global parameter estimator when each sensor can only observe partial elements of the parameter vector.
-In the distributed architecture for event-triggered estimation, there are several algorithms for dynamical systems.
-For example, the references \cite{battistelli2018distributed,he2019distributed} study distributed filtering problems by sharing local estimates of state and error covariance with other sensors in an event-triggered way.
-Another related topic is event-triggered distributed optimization, which concerns the distributed design of optimization algorithms such that the global optimal solution is reached by each computational node.
-In this direction, most algorithms are proposed in noise-free or disturbance-free settings and analyzed to show the influence of event-triggered schemes on algorithm convergence \cite{cao2020decentralized}.
+In the distributed architecture for event-triggered estimation, there are several methods for dynamical systems. {For example, an LMI approach is studied in \cite{muehlebach2017distributed} for the cooperative estimation and control of a dynamical system under an event-triggered communication protocol.
+An event-triggered distributed Kalman filter is proposed in \cite{battistelli2018distributed} and proved to be stable in terms of means-square boundedness of the estimation error in each sensor.
+For linear dynamical systems under state equality constraints, an event-triggered projected distributed Kalman filter is studied in \cite{he2019distributed} with guaranteed estimation error stability under collective system observability.
+For more related works of event-triggered distributed estimation for dynamical systems, we refer the readers to \cite{ge2019distributed} and the references therein. } Another related topic is event-triggered distributed optimization, which concerns the distributed design of optimization algorithms such that the global optimal solution is reached by each computational node.
+In this direction, most algorithms are proposed in noise-free or disturbance-free settings and analyzed to { show the influence of event-triggered mechanisms on algorithm convergence \cite{cao2020decentralized,li2017event}}.
 An event-triggered property for continuous-time systems, which is called Zeno behavior (i.e., an infinite number of events occur in a finite amount of time), is also of interest in some papers \cite{chen2016event}.
 However, there are few event-triggered distributed optimization or estimation algorithms handling imperfect data from stochastic environments.
-In addition, the above studies analyze the influence of event-triggered thresholds to estimation performance, but the tradeoff between communication frequency and estimation performance is not well established in the distributed architecture.
+In addition, the above studies analyze the influence of event-triggered threshold to estimation performance, but the tradeoff between communication frequency and estimation performance is not well established in the distributed architecture.
 To the best of our knowledge, there is no result of distributed parameter estimation on communication rate, which is an essential metric of sensor network communication level.